Living with HIV

 • Can HIV or HIV medicines cause nutrition-related problems?

 HIV and HIV medicines can sometimes cause nutrition-related problems.
 For example, some HIV-related infections can make it hard to eat or swallow.
-Side effects from HIV medicines, such as loss of appetite, nausea, or diarrhea, can make it hard to stick to an HIV regimen.
+Side effects from HIV medicines, such as loss of appetite, nausea, or diarrhea, can also make it hard to stick to an HIV regimen.

 If you have HIV and are having a nutrition-related problem, talk to your health care provider.

-To avoid nutrition-related problems, people with HIV must also pay attention to food safety.
+Otherwise, to avoid nutrition-related problems, people with HIV must also pay attention to food safety.

 • What is food safety?

 Food and water can be contaminated with germs that cause illnesses (called foodborne illnesses or food poisoning).
 Food safety is about how to select, handle, prepare, and store food to prevent foodborne illnesses.
+For instance, the Food and Drug Administration (FDA) provides guidelines on the minimum food temperatures to use when cooking to prevent foodborne illnesses.

 Because HIV damages the immune system, foodborne illnesses are likely to be more serious and last longer in people with HIV than in people with a healthy immune system.
 Following food safety guidelines reduces the risk of foodborne illnesses.